WIHVI/movie-explorer-app/README.md

 ## Description

-A React website which dynamically displays a range of movies (popular, now playing, upcoming, and top rated movies) and a search link where you can look for your desired movies.
-Each movie card has a personalised page where you can find more details about it, and each genre link has a dedicated page that displays 20 most popular movies from its range.
+A React website which dynamically displays a range of movies (popular, now playing, upcoming, and top rated movies) and a search page where you can look for your desired movies.
+Each movie has a personalized page where you can find more details about it, and each genre link has a dedicated page that displays 20 most popular movies from its range.
+Here you can also find another link which gives you similar movies and a play trailer button that displays the selected movie trailer.

 ## Futures